gogovan/flutter-force-permission/README.md

       required: PermissionRequiredOption.required,
     ),
   ],
-  showDialogCallback: (context, title, text, button, callback) {
+  showDialogCallback: (context, option, permConfig, callback) {
     // Store the navigator to avoid storing contexts across async gaps.
 See https://stackoverflow.com/a/69512692/11675817 for details. final navigator = Navigator.of(context);
     // Show your dialog.